warlordwinter/startup/README.md

 # PDF simplifier

 ### Elevator Pitch
 Have you ever had a super long PDF or document that you didn't want to read?
-What if I told you that there was a website that would read a PDF and make it easier for you to understand and provide an AI assistant for you to ask questions to?
+What if I told you that there was a website that would read a PDF and make it easier for you to understand by providing an AI assistant for you to ask questions?
 This amazing tool is called *pdfsimplifer.click* and it was made for you.

 ### Design